ibm-cloud-docs/containers/cs_managed_ingress_about.md

 - Application Load Balancers (ALBs)
 - TLS certificate

-If you do not want to use the IBM-provided components, you can [create custom components](/docs/containers) that you specify in your Ingress resource instead.

 ### Ingress domain
 {: #managed-ingress-subdomain}

 The default Ingress domain is used to form a unique URL for each app in your cluster, and is the domain that is referenced by the IP addresses of any ALBs in your cluster.
 When you create a cluster, a unique Ingress subdomain is automatically created and registered as the default domain.
 You can [change the default domain](/docs/containers?topic=containers-ingress-domains#ingress-domain-manage-default) to any domain that exists in your cluster.
 {: shortdesc}

 You can also [create or add your own domain](/docs/containers?topic=containers-ingress-domains) registered with {{site.data.keyword.cloud_notm}}'s internal domain provider or with an {{site.data.keyword.cis_full_notm}} external provider.